U-M Drops Opener to Tar Heels After High-Scoring Half

 Records: U-M (0-1), UNC (1-0)

-The Wolverines will conclude play in the ACC/Big Ten Challenge on Sunday (Aug.
-28), when they face off against three-time defending NCAA champion Wake Forest at 2 p.m.
-CDT.
+The Wolverines will conclude play in the ACC/Big Ten Challenge on tomorrow (Sunday, Aug.
+27), when they face off against perennial powerhouse Wake Forest in a 2 p.m. match at the Francis E. Henry Stadium in Chapel Hill, N.C.
 Iowa will face North Carolina at noon in the day's first match.

 MATCH SUMMARY